malcprentice/malcprentice.github.io/0-source/Projects - write an essay about refugees and asylum seekers.md

 ++ Summary
 +++ DO NOT write a summary like your previous essays ("In summary there are three... of which...three... of which...three.. of which...three...of which...") it will sound terrible.
 +++ Be creative.
 Try to summarize your whole essay in one sentence.
 You can drop the solutions for now, and use them in your final comment instead.
 ++ [[Style - write a final comment sentence]] You can separate it into what to do overseas, and maybe add a second recommendation for asylum seekers in Japan e.g. _"People who want to help should do two things.
-To help refugees in camps in TARGET COUTRY NAME, they should...
+To help refugees in HOST COUTRY NAME, they should...
 At the same time, to improve conditions for asylum seekers in Japan, they should"_

 # Style
 See the sheets from previous essays.